uwgraphics/d3-twodim/README.md

 ## Installing

 Download the [latest release](https://github.com/uwgraphics/d3-twodim/releases/latest), and include d3-twodim as a script source after including d3.v3.js.
+If you use NPM, `npm install d3-twodim`.
 Otherwise, you can modify and rebuild the library by calling `npm install` from the project root.

-*After the library goes public*: If you use NPM, `npm install d3-twodim`.
-Otherwise, download the [latest release](https://github.com/uwgraphics/d3-twodim/releases/latest).

 ## Example Instantiation